helinus/ForgeEssentialsWikiFork/IRC-Channel-Rules.md

 Rule #11: luacs doesn't take any money from the FE kitty anyway, so he doesn't care if you donated.

+Rule #12: Logging in, pinging a dev, then logging out will get you a permanent ip ban.
+It's bloody annoying.

 You are always welcome in the IRC channel (irc.esper.net/#forgeessentials) if you follow these rules.

 Webchat: http://webchat.esper.net/?nick=FEUser...&channels=forgeessentials&prompt=1